 Becky and Nigel

-If you love Sesame Street or have kids who do, there’s no better name for a parrot.
-If your bird is yellow in color, then Big Bird is an obvious favorite.
+If you enjoy Sesame Street or have kids who do, there’s no better name for a parrot.
+If your parrot is yellow, Big Bird is an obvious favorite.

 Blue Parrot Names